 There are two basic types of adaptive release that you can use in Blackboard.
 These are:

 - Basic Adaptive Release: This applies one rule to a content item.
 When you set up this kind of release, it can contain multiple criteria, but not more than one type of each criteria.
 All criteria in the rule must be satisfied before the item is released.
 The more criteria added to a rule, the more restrictions on the release of that item.

 - Advanced Adaptive Release: For this type of adaptive release, you can set more complex release criteria.
 You can add additional criteria to a rule, or you can specify different options for releasing the content.
 Students must still meet all of the criteria to at least one of the rules to gain access to the content.
 You can create separate groups of students who have to meet different criteria to gain access to the next content item.

 We’ll share some resources on how to set up each kind of adaptive release in Blackboard, as there is too much information to put it all here.

-- Bb Help: Rules for Releasing Content
+- Bb Help: Releasing Content

 - UHD: Setting Adaptive Release Criteria in Bb Tests

 - Setting Up Advanced Adaptive Release Rules

 - Setting Up Simple Adaptive Release Rules